 Corte Madera is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of California.
 With a population of 9,901 people and two constituent neighborhoods, Corte Madera is the 422nd largest community in California.

 Corte Madera home prices are not only among the most expensive in California, but Corte Madera real estate also consistently ranks among the most expensive in America.

-Corte Madera is a decidedly white-collar town, with fully 94.95% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Corte Madera is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Corte Madera who work in management occupations (18.32%), sales jobs (13.69%), and business and financial occupations (10.43%).
+Corte Madera is a decidedly white-collar town, with fully 94.21% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Corte Madera is a town of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Corte Madera who work in management occupations (16.64%), sales jobs (14.95%), and office and administrative support (13.31%).

 Also of interest is that Corte Madera has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Corte Madera is also a town of artists.
 Corte Madera has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Corte Madera’s character.